nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 # Lab Information

+In this module, you have two Windows Servers each with SQL Server 2022 RC0 installed.
+Each server has one 20GB volume attached via iSCSI from FlashArray1.
+This volume is presented to the operating system as `Disk 1` and is mounted a Drive `D:\`.

 | Resource      | FlashArray Volume Name | Windows Disk Number | Windows Drive Letter
 | -----------   | -----------  | ----------- | -----------  |
 | Windows1      | Windows1Vol1 | 1           | D:\          |